-Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-25
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-08

 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
-The chart is weighted by market so for or more following a gain of 20% or more from its previous trough.
+The chart shows the length of all bear markets in the S&P 500 since 1949.
+Bear Markets are defined as periods when the S&P 500 experiences a price loss of 20% or more following a gain of 20% or more from its previous trough.
 The chart illustrates that historically, on average, bear markets in the S&P 500 have lasted just over a year.